iden3/circomlib/circuits/basics/comparators/is_zero/README.md

 ## Description

-This template checks if the input `in` is the zero element.
+This template checks if the input `in` is the field element zero.

 ## Schema